Before you choose a mutual fund (or make investment decisions in general), make sure you understand how it fits into your overall investment strategy.

 Are you looking to fund your retirement?
 Or are you thinking about funding a child’s education or buying a new home?
 Or perhaps you want to leave money to heirs or a charity?

 Once you’ve established your goals, you can create a plan for how to reach them.

 Are you a conservative, moderate or aggressive investor?
 Your risk tolerance reflects how you choose to balance fund volatility with the potential for greater growth.

 A higher degree of risk can potentially achieve a higher rate of return.
 Less-risky investments may have less potential for growth.
 You have to find the right balance that helps you work toward your financial goals, but still allows you to sleep at night.

 How much time do you have between when you invest and when you need the money?
 Time is an important factor in your investment strategy.

-In addition, if you have a longer time horizon, you can select an investment that offers tax-deferred growth until you withdraw the money.
+With a longer time horizon, you can choose an investment that offers tax-deferred growth until you withdraw the money.
 Not only does your investment have a chance to grow, but so does the money you would have paid in taxes along the way.

 Some mutual funds invest in a particular market or follow a particular investment strategy.
-Some invest in large companies with a history of low but consistent returns, while others invest in small, fast-growing companies.
+Some invest in large companies with a history of low but consistent returns.
+Others invest in small, fast-growing companies.

 Before you invest, carefully read a fund's summary prospectus and/or prospectus, along with other brochures and information from the fund company’s website.
 Be sure to find out what fees and expenses may be charged for a fund, such as sales charges and gross expenses.